toshiharutf/CarND-Term1-Behavioral_cloning_P3/P3_writeup.md

 Also, in the present work, the task of image filtering had relied solely in the neural network.
 Specialized image filtering before the neural network may increase the performance of the algorithm.
 This could allow to design a unique neural network, which can drive in both tracks, without modifications.

+## How to run the programm
+Requirements:
+Keras min 2.0.6
+python 3.5
+Udacity simulator for the first term. [download here](https://github.com/udacity/self-driving-car-sim)

+To run the driving algorithm using my trained weights:

+*First track*
+python drive.py track1_weights.h5

+*Second track*
+python drive.py track2_weights.h5

+Then, run the Udacity simulator in the corresponding track.

+Since the second track is very complex, the NN had to be retrained.
+However, the initial weight values were obtained from the first track, so it took less time to train the second one.